YeetChat/yeetchat-docs/docs-source/Server/Configuring/ssl.md

 - YeetChat Server<br>

 ### Using it
-The .crt file must be in [yeetchat-server path here]/server.crt<br>
+The .crt file must be placed in [yeetchat-server path here]/sslcert/server.crt<br>
-The .key file must be in [yeetchat-server path here]/server.key
+The .key file must be placed in [yeetchat-server path here]/sslcert/server.key<br>
+If both are found, they are used.
+Otherwise they are not.